Serious Violence Duty Strategy - 3. Summary of the strategic needs assessment of violence

 • There are a range of crimes that can be considered as sexual offences, including rape or sexual assault, crimes against children including child sexual abuse or grooming, and crimes that exploit others for a sexual purpose, whether in person or online

-• There were 395 offences in 2022, this is a similar number of offences (+1%) when compared to 2021 and has a slightly higher rate of crimes per residents when compared to the London average
+• There were 422 sexual offences in 2023, this is similar compared to 2022.
+The borough has a slightly higher crime rate per 1,000 residents compared to the London average (2.3 vs 2.0 per 1,000 residents)

-3.4 Recommendations
+3.5 Recommendations

 The recommendations below were produced from the data trends in the needs assessment and the consultation responses.
 Further details on the consultation can be found in section 5.
+Amendments have been made to the recommendations in 2025 based on the increase in proportion of offences recorded in College Park and Old Oak

 Recommendation 1:

-Tackling domestic abuse should remain a continued focus given the high proportion of violence with injury offences which are flagged as domestic abuse (24%) and the greater number of domestic abuse offences compared to violence with injury offences (70% more domestic abuse offences compared to violence with injury offences).
+Tackling domestic abuse should remain a continued focus given the high proportion of violence with injury offences which are flagged as domestic abuse (25%) and the greater number of domestic abuse offences compared to violence with injury offences (68% more domestic abuse offences compared to violence with injury offences).
 Consideration should be given to investing in gaps in current support provision for those affected by domestic abuse, as well as initiatives to support with early intervention, enable desistence in perpetrators, and prevention projects for young people.

 Recommendation 2: